qodesmith/dl-yt-playlist/README.md

   silent?: boolean

   /**
+   * Optional - deafaults to the system time zone.
+   *
+   * String indicating what timezone to use for the logger.
+   */
+  timeZone?: string

+  /**
    * Options - default value `4`
    *
    * The number of concurrent fetch calls made to the YouTube